-- 2. If you are submitting your project, enter a name in the following format: ece2049e20_lab1_username, where username is your WPI username.
+- 1. Inside CCS, right click on your project and select "Rename..." - 2.
+If you are submitting your project, enter a name in the following format: ece2049e21_lab1_username, where username is your WPI username.
 (NOTE: Failure to follow this step will result in points deducted from your lab grade!
 If you don't do it, it makes a lot of extra work for the graders!) - 3.
 Click OK and wait for CCS to rename your project. - 4.
 Right click on your project again and select "Export..." then select "General" and "Archive file" from the list and click Next. - 5.
 In the next window, you should see the project you want to export selected in the left pane and all of the files in your project selected in the right pane.
 Select all.
 You should not need to change which files are selected. - 6.
 Click the "Browse" button, find a location to save the archive (like your R drive) and type in a file name using the EXACT SAME NAME used in Step (2). - 7.
 Click "Finish".
 CCS should now create a zip file in the directory you specified. - 8.
 Go to the Assignments page on the class Canvas website.
 Click on the assignment for Lab 0 and attach the archive file of your project that you just created and your report.
 When you are ready, hit the Submit button.
 Only one code and report submission is required per team.